 - Justified in one episode.
 An asteroid is coming at Earth, and isn't noticed for quite some time because it's not going through the ecliptic (the plane of space where the planets and the asteroid belt are, and thus where all of Earth's observation equipment is aimed).
 It was blind luck an amateur astronomer noticed it.
 Turns out the asteroid isn't from the Solar System, and probably launched at Earth from that improbable angle deliberately.

-- After the climactic battle over Antarctica in Season 7, a Season 8 episode dealt with the Stargate Program having to scramble to cover up the fact that some astronomers did notice the fleet of alien spaceships getting blown up.
+- After the climactic battle over Antarctica in Season 7, a Season 8 episode dealt with the Stargate Program having to scramble to cover up the fact that some astronomers without the required security clearance did notice the fleet of alien spaceships getting blown up.

 - Played for Laughs and subverted in an episode of Eureka.
 Sheriff Carter overhears Fargo talking about Nemesis, a star which may intersect Earth's orbital path and wipe out all life on the planet.
 Carter immediately goes into damage-control mode, assuming he'll have to do his typical "rally his brilliant friends and come up with a wacky plan to save the day" thing, and asks Fargo how long they have.
 Fargo replies several thousand years.
 Carter immediately realizes this is not his problem and ceases to care.